What is ‘Upstream Bioprocessing’?

 Upstream Bioprocessing refers to the initial stages of producing biological products, such as cell culture, fermentation, and purification.
 They are typically done on a large scale and are focused on maximising cell growth and product yield.

-Downstream Bioprocessing (which we’ll come to in a different blog) refers to the later stages of producing biological products, such as purification, concentration, formulation, and packaging.
+Downstream Bioprocessing refers to the later stages of producing biological products, such as purification, concentration, formulation, and packaging.
 These processes are often done at a smaller scale than Upstream.

 Upstream Bioprocessing: